Kavya707/Blinkit-Sales-Dashboard/README.md

 An Interactive SQL Project To Analyse Sales Data Of Blinkit

-Using SQL, DAX, POWER BI, POWERQUERY
+Using sql, dax, power bi, powerquery